River Idle: Management

 With the passing of the Water Act 1989 responsibility for rivers, including the Idle, passed to the National Rivers Authority.
 Their Recreation Officer stated in 1990 that there was no public right of navigation on the Idle, although the Retford and Worksop Boat Club were allowed to cruise on it once a year.
 A request to allow other boat clubs to use it was subsequently accepted.

 The National Rivers Authority was replaced by the Environment Agency in 1996, who issued a statement regarding navigation.
 This acknowledged that there was a common law right of navigation from the Trent to Bawtry, and along the River Ryton as far as Blyth.
-It also stated that there was a statutory right of navigation from Bawtry to East Retford, as a result of the Act of Parliament obtained in 1720, even though the improvement works on that section of the river were never carried out.
+It also stated that there was a statutory right of navigation from Bawtry to East Retford, as a result of the Idle Navigation Act 1719, even though the improvement works on that section of the river were never carried out.

 However, in addition to requiring 48 hours notice to enter or leave the river, the Environment Agency imposed prohibitive charges to pass through the sluice gates in 2011.
 These were set at £185 for each transit, and effectively meant that boats could only afford to enter the river in convoys.
-It has been argued that this way of restricting navigation on a river is legally questionable.
-A legal case from 1702 (The King v Clark) stated that the taking of money to let people pass on a navigable river was against Magna Carta clause 23, which could only be negated by an Act specifically granting such a right.
+This way of restricting navigation on a river is legally questionable as a legal case from 1702 (The King v Clark) stated that the taking of money to let people pass on a navigable river was against Magna Carta clause 23, which could only be negated by an act of Parliament specifically granting such a right.
 The charges have not been challenged in court however.

 Although the Environment Agency maintains the river, there is no navigation authority for the Idle.
-There has been some speculation as to what the position would be if the Canal and River Trust became the navigation authority for Environment Agency waters.
+A paper presented at the World Environmental and Water Resources Congress 2017 considered what the position would be if the Canal and River Trust became the navigation authority for Environment Agency waters.
 The Environment Agency has also suggested that the river outfall might be reverted to gravity drainage, by leaving the pumping station sluice open and routinely opening the final sluice at low tide.
 Newman has suggested that access to the river could be significantly enhanced by the construction of a 440 yd channel between the river and the Chesterfield Canal at West Stockwith, which would avoid the need for boats to navigate through the sluices, and effectively separate the drainage and navigation functions of the river mouth.